 - 4.2.
 Charges may be made for some activities that are known as 'optional extras'. - 4.3.
-Optional extras are: - 4.3.1.
-Education provided outside of school hours that is not: - part of the national curriculum; - part of a syllabus for a prescribed public examination that the pupil is being prepared for at the school; - part of religious education; - examination entry fee(s) if the pupil has not been prepared for the examination(s) at the school; or - examination re-sit fee(s) where the re-sit has been requested by the pupil or his or her parents or carers, when the pupil has failed without good reason to complete the requirements of any public examination where Farmor's School originally paid the entry fee;
+Optional extras are: - 4.3.1. education provided outside school hours that is - not part of the national curriculum; - not part of a syllabus for a prescribed public examination that the pupil is being prepared for at the school; - not part of religious education;

+4.3.2. examination entry fee(s) if the pupil has not been prepared for the examination(s) at the school;

-- examination review charges.
-However, these charges will be refunded if the review outcome results in an overall grade change. - 4.3.2.
-Transportation to and from the School at the start and end of the school day. - 4.3.3. board and lodging for a pupil on a residential visit; - 4.3.4. extended day services offered to pupils (for example breakfast club, after school clubs, tea and supervised homework sessions). - 4.4.
+- examination re-sit fee(s) where the re-sit has been requested by the pupil or his or her parents or carers, when the student has failed without good reason to complete the requirements of any public examination where Farmor's School originally paid the entry fee; and - examination review charges.
+However, these charges will be refunded if the review outcome results in an overall grade change. - 4.3.3. transportation to and from the School at the start and end of the school day as described in paragraphs 4.11-4.13 - 4.3.4. board and lodging for a pupil on a residential visit;

+- 4.3.5. extended day services offered to pupils (for example breakfast club, after school clubs, tea and supervised homework sessions). - 4.4.
 In calculating the cost of optional extras the school can include an amount for: - 4.4.1. materials, books, instruments, or equipment provided in connection with the optional extra; - 4.4.2. the cost of buildings and accommodation; - 4.4.3. associate staff; - 4.4.4. teaching staff, including supply teachers, engaged purely to provide the optional extra; - 4.4.5. the cost or an appropriate proportion of the costs, for teaching staff employed to provide tuition in playing a musical instrument, or vocal tuition, where the tuition is an optional extra. - 4.5.
 Farmor's will not charge any individual pupil a sum that exceeds the actual cost of providing the optional extra activity, divided equally by the number of pupils participating. - 4.6.
 Farmor's will not include in the charge a subsidy for any pupils wishing to participate in the activity whose parents or carers are unwilling or unable to pay the full charge. - 4.7.
 Where a small proportion of the optional extra activity takes place during school hours, Farmor's will not include in the cost of the optional extra the cost of alternative provision for those pupils who do not wish to participate in that optional extra. - 4.8.
 Participation in any optional extra activity is a parental choice and on the basis of an agreement to meet the charges.